jackie-h/language-notes/timezone_updates.md

 ICU -
 http://site.icu-project.org/
 ICU is a mature, widely used set of C/C++ and Java libraries providing Unicode and Globalization support for software applications.
-ICU is widely portable and gives applications the same results on all platforms and between C/C++ and Java softwar
+ICU is widely portable and gives applications the same results on all platforms and between C/C++ and Java software.